IBM-Bluemix-Docs/containers/cs_security.md

 When you use {{site.data.keyword.registryshort_notm}}, you can leverage the built-in security scanning that is provided by Vulnerability Advisor.
 Every image that is pushed to your namespace is automatically scanned for vulnerabilities against a database of known CentOS, Debian, Red Hat, and Ubuntu issues.
 If vulnerabilities are found, Vulnerability Advisor provides instructions for how to resolve them to assure image integrity and security.

-To view the vulnerability assessment for your image:
+To view the vulnerability assessment for your images, [review the Vulnerability Advisor documentation](/docs/services/va/va_index.html#va_registry_cli).

-1. From the **catalog**, in the Containers section, select **Container Registry**.
-2. On the **Private Repositories** page, in the **Repositories** table, identify the image.
-3. In the **Security Report** column, click the status of the image to retrieve its vulnerability assessment.